MFM-347/LightNamer/CONTRIBUTING.md

 ### Step 5: Make Your Changes

-- Update the code, fix bugs, or implement new features in the `rencli` folder.
+- Update the code, fix bugs, or implement new features in the `lightnamer` folder.
 - Ensure your changes:
   - Are properly documented.
   - Adhere to coding best practices and project conventions.